-Where citizens can prove their identity, populations are empowered, and lives are improved.
+When citizens can prove their identity, populations are empowered and lives improved.

-The possession of a valid form of ID fosters inclusion and enables better access to a variety of services.
-When citizens can identify themselves, reliable and continuous data is generated to help governments with policymaking and to measure the progress of development.
+The possession of a valid form of identity fosters inclusion and enables better access to a wealth of services.
+When citizens can identify themselves, reliable and continuous data is generated to help governments with policymaking and measuring development progress.

-It also increases efficiency and drives innovation for both the public and private sectors.
+It also increases efficiency and drives innovation in both the public and private sectors.

-Access to personal identification must be universal, from birth to death, and free from discrimination.
-It must be inclusive; there must be no barriers to access and use, and a unique and accurate identity for everyone must be provided.
+Access to unique and accurate personal identification must be universal, from birth to death, and free from discrimination.
+It must be inclusive, with no barriers to use.

-It is vital to create a platform that is interoperable and responsive to the diverse needs of all users while safeguarding data privacy, security, and user rights.
+To achieve these goals, it is vital that government creates a platform that is responsive to the diverse needs of all users.
+At the same time, it must safeguard data privacy, security and user rights.

 Fragmented identification infrastructures

-Moreover, a proportion of the population is excluded because of excessive charges, indirect costs, and convoluted processes, or simply because they don't have physical access to the service.
+Government ministries and agencies are mindful of the high cost of adding additional applications.
+Meanwhile, citizens are put off by the inconvenience of having to enrol multiple times for different programmess.
+A proportion of the population is excluded because of excessive charges, indirect costs, convoluted processes, or simply because they don't have physical access to the service.

 From identification to legal identity and legal ID